malcos/ttppd-tmux-auto-title/README.md

 ## Testing

-You can test the script without making any modifications in your current `$PS1` as spacified in your rc file.
+You can test the script without making any modifications in your current `$PS1` as specified in your rc file.

 Start tmux/byobu and type